 The Pilot

 With X Foundation’s support, we will create the prototype for Video Match.org.
 This entails identifying up to 10 news outlets and X of filmmakers to develop the taxotomy for the search protocols.
-With this information, we will create the website and launch it at a major film or journalism event such as Independent Film Week in New York or (what’s a big journalism event.)
+With this information, we will create the website and launch it at a major film or journalism event such as Independent Film Week in New York or the Online News Association annual conference.

 Needs more fleshing out, but thought I’d start.
 I know you both have thought about this more deeply. – from Jack